Chapter 22:

 “You know… I’ve just realized how much of a nightmare your subordinates must have gone through during that time.”

-“You’re the head of the noble family and instead of leading, you were sleeping off hangovers while I was carrying your lazy body to bed.”
+“Even though you are a head of noble family, you spend time here sleeping off hangovers on the sofa.”
 I narrowed my eyes slightly.
 “Aren’t you embarrassed?”

 “Since we’re being honest with each other, why don’t you also tell the truth about the other matter?”